LANDIS-II-Foundation/Extension-Land-Use-Plus/docs/index.md

  - This extension was formerly named Land Use Plus and informally named Land Use Change.
  - [LU+ User Guide](https://github.com/LANDIS-II-Foundation/Extension-Land-Use-Plus/blob/master/docs/Land%20Use%20Plus%20v4.0%20User%20Guide.docx).
  - Full release details found in the LU+ User Guide and on GitHub.
+ - Copyright The LANDIS-II Foundation

 # Requirements

 You need:

- - The LANDIS-II model v8.0 installed on your computer, a succession extension, an output extension.
-We use PnET Succession and PnET Output.
+- The [LANDIS-II model v8.0](http://www.landis-ii.org/install) installed on your computer.
 - Extension Installer
 - Example files (see below)